cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 **Enterprise Trial** <a name="enterprise-trial"></a> | A 30 day self-service trial license.
 Telemetry is required during the trial (with negotiated exceptions).
 Telemetry can be disabled once the cluster is upgraded to a paid **Enterprise** license.
 Support level available during trials is Community (i.e., [Docs]({% link {{ page.version.version }}/index.md %}), [Forum][forum], [Slack][slack]).

 {{site.data.alerts.callout_success}}
+Note that:
+- Clusters with no license have a 7-day grace period before needing to install a license and start sending telemetry data.
-Note that no license key is required for developers running [single-node clusters](#single-node-clusters).
+- No license key is required for developers running [single-node clusters](#single-node-clusters).
 {{site.data.alerts.end}}

 ## Obtain a license